-- before the mid-1920s, art and industrial design were regarded to be united - artistic schools such as the Arts and Crafts movement were against the union of art and industry - it was not contemporary art education alone that the Bauhaus had an effect on - the artistic process was more like a research science than a humanities subject before the Bauhaus - literature has had precedence over research science since the early 20th century
+- A) before the mid-1920s, art and industrial design were regarded to be united - B) artistic schools such as the Arts and Crafts movement were against the union of art and industry - it was not contemporary art education alone that the Bauhaus had an effect on - D) the artistic process was more like a research science than a humanities subject before the Bauhaus - E) literature or history had precedence over research science until 19th and early-20th-century

-According to the passage, ----.
+4. According to the passage, ----.

-- the difference between the fine and applied arts was not something the Arts and Crafts movement favoured - the development of modern art and modern thought throughout Europe and the United States has little to do with the Bauhaus faculty - what reinforced the Bauhaus's achievements was their focus on the artistic process for art's sake - extraordinary faculty, who later led the development of modern art, failed to appreciate the importance of experiment and problem-solving - Nazi pressure in 1933 yielded some positive results other than intended in the fields of art, literature and history
+- A) the difference between the fine and applied arts was not something the Arts and Crafts movement favoured - B) the development of modern art and modern thought throughout Europe and the United States has little to do with the Bauhaus faculty - what reinforced the Bauhaus's achievements was their focus on the artistic process for art's sake - extraordinary faculty, who later led the development of modern art, failed to appreciate the importance of experiment and problem-solving - Nazi pressure in 1933 yielded some positive results other than intended in the fields of art, literature and history

-5. The underlined word "level" is closest in meaning to----.
+5. The underlined word "level "is closest in meaning to--

-- A) promote
+A) promote

-- B) construct
+B) construct

-- C) eradicate
+C) eradicate

-- D) exploit
+D) exploit